-A great option is to stay with best access and stunning views in or adjacent to Monument Valley Tribal Park.
+At the unique hotels in Monument Valley, you enjoy the best valley access and stunning views.
 Other options for where to stay when visiting Monument Valley are Mexican Hat, Kayenta, Bluff and Page.

-At the View Hotel you stay inside the actual Monument Valley Tribal Park with great Monument Valley views.
-Goulding’s Lodge sits just outside the Monument Valley Tribal Park border but also offers impressive Monument Valley views.
+- Goulding’s Lodge sits just outside the Monument Valley Tribal Park border but also provides awe-inspiring Monument Valley views.

 - Driving time: 0 min

-- Stay in Monument Valley for: Ultimate Monument Valley access and views.
+- Stay in Monument Valley for: THAT view.

-At the View Hotel in Monument Valley Tribal Park you are treated with an intimate Monument Valley lodging experience.
-It’s the only Monument Valley place to stay that sits in the actual tribal park.
-When you stay at the View Hotel you are just steps away from Monument Valley Tribal Park Visitor Center.
-And as the name indicates you have an amazing view from the Monument Valley hotel.
+At The View Hotel in Monument Valley Tribal Park, you are treated with an intimate lodging experience.
+It’s the only place to stay that sits in the actual tribal park.
+When staying at The View Hotel, you are just steps away from Monument Valley Tribal Park Visitor Center.
+And as the name indicates, you have an amazing view from this hotel.

-Goulding’s Lodge offers Monument Valley lodging rich in history a few miles away from Monument Valley Tribal Park.
-Near Goulding’s Lodge you conveniently so find a grocery store, a gas station and the hotel even has its own museum where it tells its interesting story.
-Goulding’s Lodge has become like an institution in the area and from its rooms you effortlessly take in stunning Monument Valley views.
+Goulding’s Lodge offers lodging rich in history a few miles from Monument Valley Tribal Park.
+Near Goulding’s Lodge, you conveniently so find a grocery store and a gas station.
+In addition, the lodge even has its own museum where it tells its interesting story.
+Goulding’s Lodge has become like an institution in the area, and from its rooms you effortlessly take in stunning Monument Valley views.

 Mexican Hat is another alternative for where to stay in Monument Valley and vicinity.
 The tiny Utah town is located northeast of Monument Valley on US 163.

-It’s a scenic 24-mile (39 km) drive from Monument Valley hotels in Mexican Hat to the tribal park.
-A bonus when you base yourself in Mexican Hat is that you conveniently pass the legendary Forrest Gump Point every time you drive to Monument Valley.
+It’s a scenic 24-mile (39 km) drive from Mexican Hat to the tribal park.
+A bonus when you base yourself in Mexican Hat is that you pass the legendary Forrest Gump Point every time you drive into Monument Valley.

-Monument Valley is of course the main attraction in the area but just outside Mexican Hat you also find Goosenecks State Park.
+Monument Valley is of course the main attraction in the area, but just outside Mexican Hat you find Goosenecks State Park too.
 In the Utah park San Juan River makes tight turns, also known as goosenecks.
-The park is not as famous as Monument Valley but the landscape in Goosenecks State Park is special as well.
+The park is not as famous as Monument Valley, but the landscape in Goosenecks State Park is special as well.

 - Driving time: ≈ 30 min